 This intermediate course concentrates on the comprehensive study of dining service operations within the food and beverage industry.
 Emphasis is placed on human resource development, staffing, facility design, internal marketing, and fiscal accountability.
-Prerequisite: FSM2080.
+Prerequisites: FSM2026 or FSM2080.
 Quarter Credit Hours 4.5